Dave Ogilvie: Other mixing and production work

 Ogilvie mixed Sloan's studio album debut Smeared (1992).
 He remixed Mötley Crüe's 1994 single "Hooligan's Holiday" and the band's 1997 single "Afraid".
 He also produced the albums The One Voted Most Likely to Succeed (1995) and FYULABA (1996) by SNFU.

 Since the 2010s, Ogilvie's work has increasingly ventured into the pop market, partly due to his ongoing collaborations with Josh Ramsay, a producer and lead vocalist of the pop band Marianas Trench.
 His work with Ramsay including the mixing of Carly Rae Jepsen's 2011 hit single "Call Me Maybe".
-Ogilvie also produced tracks on the Marianas Tench album Masterpiece Theatre (2009), and mixed tracks on Ever After (2011), Astoria, and Haven (2024).
+Ogilvie also produced tracks on the Marianas Trench album Masterpiece Theatre (2009), and mixed tracks on Ever After (2011), Astoria, and Haven (2024).

-Ogilvie produced Men Without Hats' 2012 album Love in the Age of War, mixed two tracks on Avril Lavigne's 2013 self-titled album., and produced The Birthday Massacre's 2017 release Walking with Strangers.
+Ogilvie produced Men Without Hats' 2012 album Love in the Age of War, mixed two tracks on Avril Lavigne's 2013 self-titled album, and produced The Birthday Massacre's 2017 release Walking with Strangers.

 He was nominated for Producer of the Year at the Western Canadian Music Awards in 2011.